itsmetrevor/minecraft-cobblemonteal/README.md

 If you're a friend of mine, be sure to ask me for my Cobblemon Teal server address on Discord!

 This pack does include a proximity chat mod, so be sure to unmute your mic after you join a server!

+---
+# Issues and Troubleshooting

+Any known issues or poetential changes can be found at [https://github.com/itsmetrevor/minecraft-cobblemonteal/issues](https://github.com/itsmetrevor/minecraft-cobblemonteal/issues)